Aref-Akminasi/aws-developer-associate/Kinesis.md

 - Encryption in flight using HTTPS
 - Encryption at rest using KMS
-- Supports client side encyrption/decryption
+- Supports client side encryption/decryption
 - Control Access / authorization using IAM policies
 - Monitor API Calls using **CloudTrail**
-- **VPC endpoints** avaliable for Kinesis to access within a VPC not and across the internet
+- **VPC endpoints** available for Kinesis to access within a VPC not and across the internet

 ## Kinesis Data Streams - Scaling